Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 From the bottom of the valley came a long spiral of smoke which was succeeded by short and long bursts of smoke.
 Some days later O'Shaughnessy arrived at Newry Station.
 He was greeted by the manager, who astounded him by saying that the Aborigines at the station had learned two days ago by bush wireless that he was on the road.
 They knew that he was wearing khaki trousers, that he had a pack on his back, a gun in his hand, and that he carried a water bottle and was accompanied by a dog.
 The message had been sent 50 miles from Aveurgne Pass and he heard later that messages are received up to 80 miles by this method.

-O'Shaughnessy learned something of the system.
 In order to obtain the spiral effect, green wood is used for the fire.
 A continuous stream of smoke is first sent up in order to warn the distant people that a message will be sent.
 Then a blanket is used to cover the smoke at intervals, to obtain long and short bursts of smoke, which float into the air carrying a meaning.
-Particulars of the Aborigines' ``Morse code'' he could not obtain, but he found out that each symbol means a word or phrase.
+Particulars of the Aborigines' ``Morse code'' O'Shaughnessy could not obtain, but he found out that each symbol means a word or phrase.
 He also discovered that, like the Royal Navy, the Aborigines change their code frequently.

 \item The Mercury, 12th Jan 1926 p.
 5. Michael Terry, Bililuna Station.
 Smoke Telegraphy.

 The Aborigines seem to have some mysterious code whereby columns of smoke tell stories whose lengths and detail is only believable when actual instances come to note.